Project section : Requirements and value brought

 • Configuring the Wallets module

-Default Portfolios section Abraxio allows you to manage multiple Portfolios, which can contain Projects and/or Activities.
-When creating a Project or Activity, this parameter defines which Portfolio it will be assigned to by default.
-The user can ...
+Default Wallets section Abraxio allows you to manage multiple portfolios that can contain projects and/or activities.
+When creating a project or activity, this parameter defines which portfolio it will be associated with by default.
+The user can then ...

 • Gantt project planning